IT-Support-L2/Bulk-Files-Renamer/README.md

 - Developed with Python 3.9.0

-To successfully compile the code into Windows executable, while you are in the BulkFileRenamer directory run:
+To successfully compile the code into Windows executable, while you are in the BulkFileRenamer.py directory run:

 ```
 pyinstaller --noconsole BulkFileRenamer.py